Sauko22/Unfalse-Engine/README.md

 ### Camera Component
 - A camera can be created in the menu of GameObjects
 - It has a Culling Option functional with the scene
-- FOV,Planes and transformation can be changed in the inspector
+- FOV, planes and transformation can be changed in the inspector

 ### Inspector Updated
 Gameobject can be reparent with other gameobjects by dragging them

 ### Assets Explorer
-- The User can navigate through folders and load files in the same window by double clicking the file
+- The User can navigate through folders and load files in the same window by clicking the file
 - The tree shows the order of the folders, but can't load files or delete them
 - Each type of file has a diferent icon
 - The "<-" Button allow to return the previous folder